palantir/witchcraft-go-server/README.md

 `server.WithDisableSigQuitHandler`.
 If `server.WithSigQuitHandlerWriter` is used, the stacks will also be written in their unparsed form to the provided writer.

+### Shutdown signal handling
+`witchcraft-server` attempts to drain active connections and gracefully shut down by calling `server.Shutdown` upon receiving a SIGTERM or SIGINT signal.
+This behavior can be disabled using `server.WithDisableShutdownSignalHandler`.

 Example server initialization
 -----------------------------